Scroll to bottom for eNews signup

 Looking for something?
 Go to the Plants tab above for all kinds of local Broward native plant information or email us if you can't find what you need there.
 Use the Calendar tab above for our next meetings, field trips, and events.
 Welcome!

-Hot Off the Broward Chapter Press!
-This is the first-ever comprehensive list of cultivated Broward native species grouped by light-moisture zone and sorted by size.
+This is our first-ever comprehensive list of cultivated Broward native species grouped by light-moisture zone and sorted by size.
 Finally, you can see all the species that are suited to a paricular landscape site.
 For example, look at all the cultivated Broward native species that will grow in a sunny, sandy, well-drained, drier zone.
 Choose the ones that will be the right height for your site when they are fully grown.
 Includes an index, if you can't find your favorite species in the expected zone.
 Get addtional details for every species listed at RegionalConservation.org, "Natives For Your Neighborhood."

 NATIVE NURSERIES list online... (download or print it)